 The story of the rise of secularism is a stunning intellectual and moral revolution.
 It defies exaggeration.
 We must recognize that it is far more pervasive than we might want to believe, for this intellectual revolution has changed the worldviews of even those who believe themselves to be opposed to it.
 If nothing else, many religious believers in modern societies now operate as theological and ideological consumers, constantly shopping for new intellectual clothing, even as they believe themselves to be traditional believers.

 Christian ministers, theologians, and thinkers who stand on biblical authority break the rules by engaging the culture based on the self-revelation of a self-existent God with ultimate moral authority who has addressed His creatures with oughts and who does and will finally judge according to His laws and commands.
 This culture grows more and more resistant to a God—any god—who would speak to us with words such as “Thou shalt” and “Thou shalt not.”
 The fact that Christians enter every conversation as believers in the Lord Jesus Christ who are bound by biblical revelation means they cannot begin without breaking the new rules.
 And we must remember those who break the rules are not welcome by those who make the rules.

 Dr. R. Albert Mohler Jr. (@AlbertMohler) is president and Joseph Emerson Brown Professor of Christian Theology at The Southern Baptist Theological Seminary in Louisville, Ky.
-He is a Ligonier Ministries teaching fellow and host of the daily program The Briefing.
-He is author of numerous books, including The Prayer That Turns the World Upside Down.
+He is host of the daily program The Briefing and author of numerous books, including The Prayer That Turns the World Upside Down.